- Plan your day

 - Free Wi-Fi is available

 All our hangars have accessible toilets.
-All have baby changing facilities except Hangar 2.
+All have baby changing facilities except Hangar 2 where you will find a Changing Places Toilet.

 - Large print guides are available online for the exhibitions in Hangar 1 and Hangar 6